rubocop-lts/rubocop-ruby3_1/README.md

 ## Code of Conduct

-Everyone interacting in the PrettyFeed project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-semver/rubocop-ruby3_1/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rubocop::Ruby31 project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rubocop-semver/rubocop-ruby3_1/blob/main/CODE_OF_CONDUCT.md).

 ## Versioning